Help us in our wildlife sanctuary in Calga, Australia

 Depending on the mix of volunteers in residence, it is possible that men and women may share a bunkroom, but this is rare.

-Your personal laundry is either done by hand, or you can use coin operated laundry machines ($4 per wash, $4 per drying cycle) at the main house a 5 minute walk from the bunkhouse.
+Your can do your personal laundry by hand, or you can use coin operated laundry machines ($4 per wash, $4 per drying cycle) at the main house a 2 minute walk from your caravan.

 WHO DOES THE HOUSEWORK AND COOKING?

-You are welcome to ask us to pick up food or other personal items (like deodorant, shampoo, special snacks, etc.) for you from the store, and you can pay for them at the Visitor Centre.
+If you don't have your own vehicle, we can give you a lift to the shops or, if you prefer, you are welcome to ask us to pick up food or other personal items (like deodorant, shampoo, special snacks, etc.) for 'you from the store, and you can pay for them at the Visitor Centre.

 • Was noch ...